saltastroops/pytest-pymysql-autorecord/docs/quickstart.md

 This plugin currently only works the first time you connect to a SQL Alchemy database engine.
 You therefore have to make sure that you create a new engine for every test.
 ```

+If you use a pytest fixture to handle your database connection, it may happen that database queries are still executed after `pytest-mysql-autorecord` has written its data to file.
+In this case you will get an `IndexError` ("pop from empty list") when mocking.
+However, as at that point the test function itself has finished, the test still passes, albeit with a warning.
+It should generally be safe to ignore such warnings.

 ## Installation

 You can install the plugin in the usual way with pip: